kyma-project/kyma/docs/02-get-started/08-install-uninstall-upgrade-kyma-module.md

 ## Install Kyma with a module

 To install a module, deploy its module manager and apply the module configuration.
-The operation installs a module of your choice with Kyma as an abstract umbrella.
+The operation installs a Kyma module of your choice on a Kubernetes cluster.
 See the already available Kyma modules with their quick installation steps and links to their GitHub repositories:

 ### Prerequisites